 2. Leverage Cash Back Rewards

-I am also a big fan of getting money back by using reward card, as mentioned in 40 Alternative Income Ideas and Resources.
+I am also a big fan of getting money back by using reward card, as mentioned in 40+ Alternative Income Ideas and Resources.
 There is nothing wrong with using credit cards if you pay off the balances in full each month.
-Some cards that offer cash back reward include:

 When it comes to credit cards, I believe the key is to pay them off in full each month so that you don’t have to pay any fee.
 If you can manage this, then credit cards are great for collecting cash back rewards and other bonuses.
 They are also safer than cash and debit cards when you travel.
 And lastly, they could act as your emergency cash reserve if needed.